-Undiscounted unearned premiums means the unearned premiums shown in the annual statement filed for the year ending with or in the tax year.
+Undiscounted unearned premiums means the unearned premiums shown in the annual statement filed for the year ending with or in the which applies to premiums received by the corporation in that calendar year.
+For purposes of the preceding sentence, premiums received during any calendar year will be treated as received in the middle of such year.